How to Succeed at Content Marketing When You Have Nothing Interesting to Write About

 Part 1: The “Spaghetti on the Wall Approach”

 In late 2013/early 2014, I was just getting started with content marketing for Interact.
-My only prior experience with producing content had been with a site called Entrepreneur Stories that was basically exactly what it is called, I interviewed successful entrepreneurs and shared their stories.
-That site had gotten to about 100 page views per day, but only because the famous people were kind enough to share the stories to their networks.
+My only prior experience with producing content had been with a site called Entrepreneur Stories.

-Anyways, when I first began doing posts for Interact I just kind of tried anything and everything.
+When I first began doing posts for Interact I just kind of tried anything and everything.
 I inadvertently discovered the Skyscraper technique and got lucky enough to write a few posts that got thousands of visits.
-However, none of that moved the needle for Interact, and in February 2014 we were getting 1-2 free signups per week, and we didn't even have a paid version yet.
-By all conventional wisdom the outlook was dismal at best.
+However, none of that moved the needle for Interact, and in February 2014 we were getting 1-2 free signups per week.

 Part 2: Answering Questions

 In February/March 2014, even with just a couple of signups per week, people started asking questions.
-Interact is a quiz building tool that's self-service, so the questions mainly revolved around “how in the heck do I make a quiz?” since most of the marketers who were finding our site had never done quizzes before.
+Interact is a quiz building tool, so the questions mainly revolved around “how do I make a quiz?”

 Monday morning I woke up to see the very first paying subscriber to Interact.
-Miraculously my personality quiz article had gotten ten hits, and one of the people who found it clicked through and signed up for our paid version!
-It was a great day, and by the end of the week four people had signed up.
+My personality quiz article had gotten ten hits, and one of the people who found it clicked through and signed up!
+By the end of the week four people had signed up.

 Part 3: Expanding on the One Question